Trump blasts retailer Nordstrom, raising new concern on business ties

 "Over the past year, and particularly in the last half of 2016, sales of the brand have steadily declined to the point where it didn’t make good business sense for us to continue with the line for now," the retailer told Reuters.

-Retailers still selling Ivanka Trump products include Macys Inc <M.N>, TJX Cos <TJX.N>, Hudson’s Bay Co <HBC.TO>, which runs high-end chains like Lord & Taylor, and Dillards Inc <DDS.N>.
-Retailers that have dropped Ivanka Trump include Neiman Marcus [NMRCUS.UL] and HSN Inc <HSNI.O>
+Retailers still selling Ivanka Trump products include Macy's Inc, TJX Cos, Hudson's Bay Co, which runs high-end chains like Lord & Taylor, and Dillard's Inc. Retailers that have dropped Ivanka Trump include Neiman Marcus [NMRCUS.UL].
+HSN Inc has stopped selling Trump Home products, but still sells Trump presidential memorabilia.

 The move by some retailers to drop her products comes amid an ongoing campaign called #GrabYourWallet, which encourages shoppers to boycott products with ties to President Trump, his family and his donors.
 Usage of the hashtag on Twitter rose dramatically on Wednesday.